awsdocs/aws-systems-manager-user-guide/doc_source/patch-compliance-reports-to-s3.md

 ## Viewing patch compliance reporting history<a name="patch-compliance-reporting-history"></a>

-Use the information in this topic to help you view details about the patch compliance reports generated in your account\.
+Use the information in this topic to help you view details about the patch compliance reports generated in your AWS account\.

 **To view patch compliance reporting history**